Our research is editorially independent but we may earn a commission for purchases made through our links.

 Manu National Park, Peru

 Pristine forests and a diverse range of habitats make Manu National Park a perfect place for birdwatching.
-You’ll find more than 1,000 species of birds here, and many of them can be seen along the road that extends from the high-elevation habitats to the base of the Amazon Rainforest.
+A top attraction in Peru, you’ll find more than 1,000 species of birds here, and many of them can be seen along the road that extends from the high-elevation habitats to the base of the Amazon Rainforest.
 Much of this park is not accessible, which is both a blessing and a curse for birdwatchers.
 Since the region is largely untouched by human hands, the birds here thrive.
 However, it is very difficult to access regions of the park where their populations are the greatest.

 The Caroni Swamp, Trinidad